 - Borrow project management resources from IT until the team has so many initiatives you need your own FTE.

 MO depends on finding people who are both left-brain and right-brain.
 They can be analytical, but also creative.
 They are the marketing unicorns.
 They are getting harder to find because MO is growing so quickly.
 But this is an important milestone in your Revenue Marketing Journey, so please invest proper time and resources to set this group up with a great charter, and the right skill sets.

-In the next post we will discuss the organization of the Demand Generation Group.
-Please feel free to share your insights on these topics in the comments section below or email me directly at firstname.lastname@example.org.
+In the next post, we will discuss the organization of the Demand Generation Group.

-For more insights on the detailed responsibilities of the roles described above, download TPG’s white paper: Center of Excellence: Marketing Operations Group, and watch a webcast on The Rise of the Marketing Operations function.
+For more insights on the detailed responsibilities of the roles described above, download TPG’s white paper: Center of Excellence: Marketing Operations Group, or see how marketing operations consulting can drive more revenue more your business.